-The committee’s mandate is to ensure that the ECE Department and programs comply with all legislation and University policies related to health and safety.
-Committee members:
+- The co-ordinator’s mandate is to ensure that the ECE Department complies with legislation and University policies related to health and safety.

 Safety Training for Laboratory Staff